SonThanhNguyen13/auto_Reply/README.md

 ### Who should use this?
 Anyone =)))

+### Requirements:
+   Python3
+   Install packets in source_code/requirements.txt (pip3 install -r requirements.txt)

 ### Using:
-   Install packets in source_code/requirements.txt (pip3 install -r requirements.txt)
-   Run bot.py in source_code/ (python3 bot.py)
+1. Run bot.py in source_code/ (python3 bot.py)

-#### After that:
-1. Enter Facebook's login Email and Password
+2. Enter Facebook's login Email and Password
    (Don't worry about losing your facebook account, I'm not that good yet :D)

-2. Enter the message you want to send in the Message field
+3. Enter the message you want to send in the Message field
    (Message sent by bot will be 'Auto message: * your message *')
    If you left it blank,  message will be 'Auto message:'

-3. Enter facebook's sticker id if you want to send a sticker.
+4. Enter facebook's sticker id if you want to send a sticker.
    Some sticker's id can be found in [here](http://autofb.net/tools/lay_id_sticker/)
    (if you left it blank, bot will not send any sticker)

-4. Click 'Login & Run' button or just press 'Enter' to run it.
+5. Click 'Login & Run' button or just press 'Enter' to run it.
    If login success, you will see

    ![sucess](https://user-images.githubusercontent.com/45412532/52462243-d7671a00-2ba4-11e9-9fdd-47b47048fd9a.png)